Load a dataset of single‑view DLC CSVs into a TrackingCollection

 pass

-# Remove low-confidence detections (method/thresholds depend on your DLC export)
+# Remove low-confidence detections (thresholds depend on your tracking software/data)

-# Smooth all points with mean centre window 3, with exception for environment points
+# Smooth all points with mean centre window 3

 # Rescale distance to metres according to two corners of the EPM, here named 'tl' and 'br'